Range hoods in airtight homes

 - MVHR continues to operate normally

-- Backdraft damper on the hood duct prevents air re-entering when the hood is off
+- Sealing backdraft shutter prevents air re-entering when the hood is off

 - Best practice for Passive House and airtight new builds

 A recirculating range hood does not exhaust air outside — it draws air through a grease filter and a charcoal (activated carbon) filter, then returns it to the kitchen.
-Because no air is extracted from the building, there is no negative pressure issue and no duct penetration through the building envelope.
+Because no air is extracted from the building, there is no negative-pressure issue and no duct penetration through the envelope.
+That made it appealing in airtight homes — but in a new build it no longer satisfies NCC 2022.

 Moisture is not removed

-Recirculating hoods filter odours and grease but return all moisture to the kitchen air.
-In an airtight home where MVHR is managing humidity levels, high-moisture cooking — boiling, steaming — still needs to be managed by the MVHR extract in the kitchen zone.
+Recirculating hoods filter odours and grease but return all moisture to the kitchen air — the very problem NCC 2022’s condensation provisions set out to address.
+In an airtight home, high-moisture cooking still has to be managed by the MVHR extract in the kitchen zone.

 Particulate removal is less effective

 Charcoal filters do not capture ultrafine particulates (PM2.5) from high-temperature cooking as effectively as extraction to outside.
-Recent research indicates recirculating hoods leave more particulates in the indoor air than ducted extraction.
+Research indicates recirculating hoods leave more particulates in the indoor air than ducted extraction.

 Filter maintenance is critical

 Charcoal filters require replacement every 3–6 months.
-A saturated filter provides very little odour removal.
-This is often overlooked in practice.
+A saturated filter provides very little odour removal — and this is often overlooked in practice.

 Coordinating with your MVHR system

 An MVHR system includes a kitchen extract terminal — but this is designed for background ventilation (continuous low-volume extraction), not for the peak load of active cooking.
-Do not assume the MVHR extract replaces a range hood; it does not.
+Do not assume the MVHR extract replaces a range hood; it does not, and under NCC 2022 the range hood itself must discharge outdoors.

-Prevents outside air from entering the home through the extraction duct when the hood is not running.
+Prevents outside air entering the home through the extraction duct when the hood is not running — and stops the penetration leaking year-round.

-A dedicated replacement air path prevents the range hood from depressurising the building.
+A dedicated, interlocked replacement air path prevents the range hood depressurising the building — now also an NCC 2022 requirement for non-naturally-ventilated kitchens.

 Separate duct penetrations